fabrice-rossi/mixvlmc/README.md

 - the root `*` corresponds to an empty context;
 - one can read contexts by following branches (represented by 2 dashes `--`) down to their ends (the leaves): for instance
-  $(1, 0, 1, 0, 0, 0)$ is one of the contexts of the tree.
+  $(0, 0, 0, 1, 0, 1)$ is one of the contexts of the tree.

-Here the context $(1, 0, 1, 0, 0, 0)$ is associated to the transition
+Here the context $(0, 0, 0, 1, 0, 1)$ is associated to the transition
 probabilities $(1, 0)$.
 This means that when one observes this context in the time series, it is *always* followed by a 0.
-Notice that contexts are traditionally written from the most recent value to the oldest one.
-Thus, the context $(1, 0, 1, 0, 0, 0)$ corresponds to the sub time
-series $(0, 0, 0, 1, 0, 1)$.
+Notice that contexts are extends to the left when we go down in the tree as deep nodes corresponds to older values.
+Some papers prefer to write contexts from the most recent value to the oldest one.
+With this convention, the “reverse” context $(1, 0, 1, 0, 0, 0)$ corresponds to the sub time series $(0, 0, 0, 1, 0, 1)$.
+Unless otherwise specified, we write contexts in the temporal order.

 #### BIC based model selection